 Just as a regular document a PDF file has meta information that is used by Google to 1) check the relevancy, 2) build your search snippet.
 If the meta information is clear and concise, you will end up with traffic and beautifully looking search snippet.
-Here’s an example of filed you need to complete in the meta of your PDF files:

 The same rules for meta development apply here: Short but descriptive title, 2-3 key phrases just in case and use the Subject field to write an alternative version of your document.
 Make sure all of those fields have your target keywords in them.

 PDF SEO: on-page recommendations

 Again, as with regular web page, make sure you follow the key rules of on-page optimization of your PDF.
 When preparing the PDF, make sure you use Headings (Heading 1, 2, 3) for important information.

 Also, ensure your images have all the appropriate meta information.
 I’d recommend using MS Word 2010 to work on your docs.
 You can add a lot of (read as various) meta data to your files, then save it as a PDF file.

 Your document will also benefit by in-text links.
 Links should be both document-internal (anchoring to certain pages in the document) and document-external (pointing to other pages on your website).